 “Shakespearean in its violence, OLDBOY also calls up nightmare images of spiritual and physical isolation that are worthy of Samuel Beckett or Dostoyevsky.”
 (Wall Street Journal)

-**Groupons and passes OK for any single film.
-Please redeem at the door.
+*Minors permitted.
+Must be 19+ w/ID for bar service.
+Rio Theatre Groupons and passes OK for any single film screening only.
+Please redeem at the box office.

 OLDBOY “Oldeuboi” (Park Chan-wook, 2004 / 120 mins / 18A / Korean with English subtitles) An average man is kidnapped and imprisoned in a shabby cell for 15 years without explanation.
 He then is released, equipped with money, a cellphone and expensive clothes.
 As he strives to explain his imprisonment and get his revenge, Oh Dae-Su soon finds out that his kidnapper has a greater plan for him and is set onto a path of pain and suffering in an attempt to uncover the motive of his mysterious tormentor.